dnsimple/dnsimple-support/README.md

 The task compiles the site, commits it to the `gh-pages` branch and pushes the commit to GitHub.

-To publish the site to S3, thus allowing HTTPS, you must first install Java (note on OS X I had to install the full JDK to get the command line `java`), then run
+To publish the site to S3, thus allowing HTTPS:

+First, install Java (note on OS X I had to install the full JDK to get the command line `java`).
+Next, add a .env file with following:

+    S3_ID=ACCESS_ID
+    S3_SECRET=ACCESS_KEY

+Finally, run:

     $ rake publish-s3